giros-dit/b5g-across-tc32/README.en.md

 In the [experiment-scripts](./experiment-scripts/) directory you will find the necessary files to launch experiments on the scenario.

-For their correct operation, it is necessary to previously install the dependencies defined in the [`requirements.txt`](./requirements.txt) file.
+For their correct operation, it is necessary to previamente install the dependencies defined in the [`requirements.txt`](./requirements.txt) file.

 > The use of a Python virtual environment is recommended for installing dependencies and running experiments.